aneisch/docker-chowdown/app/readme.md

 - place your smaller, single recipes into the /_components folder
 - make a new recipe like normal in the /_recipes folders
-- in the frontmatter of this new recipe, include your recipes from the /_components folder (instead of the usual Ingredeints list)
+- in the frontmatter of this new recipe, include your recipes from the /_components folder (instead of the usual Ingredients list)

 You can an example on the Red Berry Tart recipe.